Skip to content

 }

-Note Vite supports using ES modules syntax in the config file even if the project is not using native Node ESM, e.g. type: "module" in package.json.
+Note Vite supports using ES modules syntax in the config file even if the project is not using native Node ESM, e.g. "type": "module" in package.json.
 In this case, the config file is auto pre-processed before load.

 You can also explicitly specify a config file to use with the --config CLI option (resolved relative to cwd):